-Dr. Mark Wilson is the director of the Asia Minor Research Center in Antalya, Turkey, and is the host for BAS’s tours of Turkey, including Abraham’s Country and the Ancient Civilizations of Turkey.
-Read more about the author of this Bible History Daily guest contribution below.
+Dr. Mark Wilson is the director of the Asia Minor Research Center in Antalya, Turkey, and is the host for BAS’s tours of Turkey.
+Read more about the author of this Bible History Daily guest contribution below.—Ed.

 The apostle Paul, writing from Ephesus to the Christians in Corinth, warned: “If anyone destroys God’s temple, God will destroy him; for God’s temple is sacred, and you are that temple” (1 Corinthians 3:17).
 July 21 marked the anniversary of one of the most infamous destructions of a temple in history.
 On that night in 356 B.C.E., an Ephesian named Herostratus set out to make his mark in history.
 He walked to the Temple of Artemis with fire and flammable materials with the intention of burning it down.

 The construction of this temple, which is one of the Seven Wonders of the Ancient World, was sponsored in part through the benefaction of Croesus, the wealthy king of the Lydian empire.
 Begun around 550 B.C.E. under the direction of the Cretan architect Chersiphron and his son Metagenes, 36 of its columns were decorated with relief carvings, according to Pliny the Elder.
 A massive structure—it was 377 feet long and 151 feet wide, the size of a football field—it was supposedly the first Greek temple built of marble.